mcclung/e16-overlay/README.md

 # e16-overlay
 Enlightenment DR16 Gentoo Overlay

-NOTE: These ebuilds have been added back to the gentoo tree.
+NOTE: Newer and better version of these ebuilds have been added back to the gentoo tree.
 They have a newer EAPI there and more features and USE flags.
 I'm going to have to recommend that everydone delete this overlay and use those.

 At some point I will archive this overlay, but not yet.